alws34/Telebot/README.md

 Do You Like Telebot?
 Then please consider a donation to support the development of Telebot.

-The Telebot project started at late 2018 as a mimic of [MagicMirror](https://magicmirror.builders/) project for Windows, which then evovled professionaly on my free time to keep this amazing project running.
+The Telebot project started at late 2018 as a mimic of [MagicMirror](https://magicmirror.builders/) project for Windows, which then evolved professionally on my free time to keep this amazing project running.
 Donations are not required, but are appreciated.
-(Donators are welcome to request features developed into Telebot)
+(Donors are welcome to request features developed into Telebot)

 However there are more ways to help.
 If you are familiar with .NET, C# or Refactoring, feel free to fork and make useful modifications to pull into master branch.